unbit/uwsgi-docs/WorkerOverride.rst

 https://github.com/unbit/uwsgi/tree/customworker

-You can override the code run by each uWSGI worker thank to the "worker" hook exposed to plugins.
+You can override the code run by each uWSGI worker thanks to the "worker" hook exposed to plugins.

 Currently the python plugin is the only one exposing it: